CedrusDB: Persistent Key-Value Store with Memory-Mapped Lazy-Trie: Introduction

-A shortcoming of the lazy-trie approach is that hashing makes support for range queries difficult.
-Fortunately, not all applications require support for range queries and there are various proprietary and open source key-value stores that do not support them~\cite{dynamo07,voldemort,faster2018,orientdb}.
-Many applications use a key-value store to persist user data by key.
+A shortcoming that \DB shares with FASTER is that hashing makes support for range queries difficult.
+Fortunately, not all applications require support for range queries and there are various proprietary and open source key-value stores that do not support them~\cite{dynamo07,voldemort,faster2018,orientdb,fastercloud}.
+Many applications use a key-value store to persist user data by keys.
 For example, a blockchain application stores data using keys that are already hashes.
+The Shadowfax distributed key-value store based on FASTER which is unordered and persistent like \DB, serves 130 Mops/s/VM in the Microsoft Azure cloud~\cite{fastercloud}.
 There also exist practical techniques for supporting range queries on top of key-value stores that do not~\cite{rangequery}.
 Another limitation of \DB is that it does not perform as well as some of its competitors for write-only workloads or if the working set size is much larger than available memory.

-This paper makes the following contributions: \begin{compactitem} \item The lazy-trie data structure, which dynamically grows with near-optimal tree height, has a practical storage footprint, and allows for efficient concurrent access. \item The design and implementation of \DB, a high-performance key-value store that uses the lazy-trie. \item An evaluation of \DB for mixed workloads, comparing to the most important competitors.
+This paper makes the following contributions: \begin{itemize}[leftmargin=*,itemsep=1pt,topsep=1pt] \item The lazy-trie data structure, which dynamically grows with near-optimal tree height, has a practical storage footprint, and allows for efficient concurrent access. \item The design and implementation of \DB, a high-perfor\-mance key-value store that uses the lazy-trie. \item An evaluation of \DB for mixed workloads, comparing to the most important competitors.